nmboavida/Quanta-ETL/README.md

-## Deustche Boerse Data Pipeline
+## Quanta ETL
-For this project I developed a data pipeline to ingest intra-day asset price and transaction data (minute-by-minute basis) from Eurex Exchange and XETRA German Electronic Exchange, both being under Deutsche Börse AG.
+An ETL pipeline for ingesting intra-day asset price and transaction data (minute-by-minute basis) from Eurex Exchange and XETRA German Electronic Exchange, both being under Deutsche Börse AG.

 Eurex Exchange data consists of price and transaction data of: